 Since 1977, The Farm has cultured black Tahitian pearls (regarded as some of the best in the world).
 Harvesting pearls isn’t easy and it can take up to two years before they’re ready to be plucked out of the ocean.
-First the oyster shells are split just a tiny bit, then a tiny slice of mollusc shell is added, along with a small bead.
-The oyster shells are popped on a net and thrown back in to the sea (where they’re kept clean from algae to keep hungry sea turtles away from them).
-They’ll dangle on the strings for about 18 months and then you can remove the pearl and repeat the process.
+First, oyster shells are split just enough for a tiny slice of mollusc shell is added, along with a small bead.
+Then, the oyster shells are popped on a net and thrown back into the sea.
+The staff work hard to keep them clean from algae to keep hungry sea turtles away.
+Here, they’ll dangle on the strings for about 18 months.
+Finally, at the end you can remove the pearl and repeat the process.

 You won’t need to go too far off the coast during your dive but the water is very, very deep.
-If you drop your oyster strings there’s no going to get them.
-Once you’ve chosen your haul and you’re back on dry land you’ve got a difficult decision to make: which oyster do you open?
-The rest are put back in the water so choose wisely.
+Now it’s time to choose your your haul and get back on dry land.
+This is the toughest part of your day, you’ve got a decision to make: which oyster do you open?
+The rest are put back in the water, so choose wisely.

-It’s unlikely you’ll get a dud pearl (although only three in every hundred pearls are deemed perfect), but if you do you’re allowed to choose one from the shop up to the value of your experience.
-It’s not ideal, but there’s a little bit of luck involved with culturing pearls and it’s certainly better than going home empty-handed.
-The luck swings both ways: most of the pearls will be valued around £200, you could find a pearl worth ten times that value and if you do it’s yours to keep.
+Although only three in every hundred pearls are deemed perfect, it’s unlikely you’ll get a dud pearl.
+But if you do, you’re allowed to choose one from the shop up to the value of your experience.
+It’s not ideal, but don’t be disappointing, there’s a little bit of luck involved with culturing pearls.
+And it’s certainly better than going home empty-handed.
+The luck swings both ways: most of the pearls will be valued around £200.
+You could find a pearl worth ten times that value and if you do, it’s yours to keep.

-Your chosen oyster shell is gripped in a clever contraption and then the pearl is carefully extracted.
-This is the most exciting part of the experience: you have no idea how big your pearl will be or what colour it’s going to come out.
-It’s unique to you and a complete surprise.
+Your chosen oyster shell is gripped and the pearl is carefully extracted.
+This is the most exciting part of the experience!
+You have no idea how big your pearl will be or what colour it’s going to come out.
+It’s unique to you and is a complete surprise.
 Tahitian pearls are known as ‘black pearls’ but they can be green, shades of blue and even pink.

-The final part of your experience will really show off your bounty: The Farm has their own workshop and they’ll set your stone for you.
-You help them design the piece of jewellery but they’re experts and as it’s likely that your pearl will have a few small flaws, they’ll be able to help you choose a setting that hides them well.
+The final part of your experience will really show off your bounty.
+The Farm has their own workshop and they’ll set your stone for you.
+You can help them design the piece of jewellery but remember, they’re experts.
+As it’s likely that your pearl will have a few small flaws, they’ll be able to help you choose a setting that hides them well.
 It’s the perfect memento of your experience.